un1xr00t/tryhackme-notes/README.md

 ## 📌 Goals

-- [x] Create a central place for all TryHackMe notes
+- [x] Provide clear and concise walkthroughs for TryHackMe rooms.
-- [x] Include detailed scan results like `.nmap` outputs
+- [x] Include commonly used commands and tools with examples.
-- [x] Organize rooms into individual folders
-- [x] Add markdown templates for consistency
+- [x] Help beginners understand enumeration, exploitation, and privilege escalation techniques.
+- [x] Serve as a quick reference during CTFs or revisiting concepts.
-- [x] Make a dark, hacker-themed banner for the repo
+- [x] Maintain a clean, consistent format across all notes.
-- [x] Enhance the main `README.md` to look clean and professional
+- [x] Share knowledge in a way that's easy to expand and contribute to.

-Let me know if you want to add any stretch goals or automate anything next!

 ---